Search

 Parse the file indicated by path or contained in string and create a new rules object.
 This loads all the rewrite rules described in the file.

-The file lists all the rules, one per line, with following format (except if type=any):
+The file lists all the rules, one per line, composed of a series of columns named fields, with the following format (except if type=any):

 PATTERN [SUBSTITUTION]